Best and worst U.S. domiciles for American expats

 Cons:

-• Worldwide income taxation: Residents are taxed on their global income, which can result in higher tax liabilities compared to states with no income tax.
+• Worldwide income taxation: Residents are taxed on their global incomes, which can result in higher tax liabilities compared to states with no income tax.

-• Exclusion Limit: The foreign earned income exclusion is limited to $126,500 for the 2024 tax year and only applies to earned income.
-Other types of income, such as capital gains, are still subject to state taxes.
+• Exclusion Limit: The foreign earned income exclusion is limited to $126,500 for the 2024 tax year and applies only to earned income.
+Other types of income, such as interest and capital gains, are still subject to state taxes.

 Group 5: Worldwide income tax for domiciles without Foreign Earned Income Exclusion

-This section covers states that tax worldwide income for domiciliaries without offering a foreign earned income exclusion (FEIE).
+This section covers states that tax domiciliaries on worldwide income without offering a foreign earned income exclusion (FEIE).

-Expats domiciled in these states face significant tax liabilities on their global income, as there is no mechanism to reduce the state tax burden on foreign earnings.
+Expats domiciled in these states face significant tax liabilities on their global incomes, as there is no mechanism to reduce the state tax burden on foreign earnings.

 Key characteristics:

-• Worldwide income taxation: These states tax income earned globally for residents.
+• Worldwide income taxation: These states tax their residents on income earned globally.

 States: